Contents

 3. Emails

-The most common question of employees to buyers is that when their order would be delivered.
+The most common question of employees to buyers is when their order will be delivered.

-So it is essential to have order tracking capabilities within the purchasing tool so that the requesters can track their orders without calling people.
+So, it is essential to have order-tracking capabilities within the tool so that the requesters can track their orders without calling people.

 1. Ability to see order acknowledgment from the vendors.

-2. Of course, that means that the vendors should be able to self-acknowledge the order without calling the requester.
+2. the vendors should be able to self-acknowledge the order without calling the requester.

 3. When the order ships, the user should be able to get a notification of the order along with tracking information.

-The solution is easy, you can request a receipt to be created in the system so that you know when the product has been received and invoiced is ready to pay.
+The solution is easy, you can request a receipt to be created in the system to know when the product has been received and invoiced is ready to pay.

-The challenge is most end users hate to create receipts, they receive the product and that is the end of the transaction for them.
+The challenge is that most end users hate to create receipts; they receive the product, which is the end of the transaction.

 1. Generate a request for a receipt when the order is delivered.
 For example, if you have an order tracking number and the status of the order changed to “Delivered” then that could be a trigger to generate the receipt.